qtle3/multiple-linear-regression/README.md

 - Splits the dataset into training and test sets.
 - Trains a multiple linear regression model on the training data to establish relationships between spending and profits.
 - Predicts the profits for the test data and compares them with the actual profits.
-- The script also provides functionality to predict the profit for specific inputs and outputs the regression equation coefficients and intercept.
+- Allows for a single prediction based on specified input values for R&D, Administration, and Marketing spend for a specific state.
+- Outputs the regression coefficients and intercept to give insights into the relationships between the independent variables and the predicted profit.

 ## Key Concepts Covered

 - **Multiple Linear Regression:** A statistical technique that models the relationship between multiple independent variables (spending in different departments and the state) and a dependent variable (profit).